abedaton/HackathonUNamur/README.md

 # HackathonUNamur
-Githut of the Smart Rurality Hackathon of Namur.
+GithuB of the Smart Rurality Hackathon of Namur.